 You must register for work with a state workforce center, either online or in person.
 You must make at least a minimum number of job contacts each week (the agency will let you know how many) and record your efforts in a work search log, which the agency may ask you to produce at any time.

 Benefits are available for up to 26 weeks.
-If you are still unemployed when your regular state benefits run out, you may be eligible for Emergency Unemployment Compensation (EUC) and/or state extended benefits.
-(See Nolo's article Unemployment Benefits: How Much Will You Get -- and For How Long? for general information on these temporary programs.)
+If you are still unemployed when your regular state benefits run out, you may be eligible for extended benefits under state or federal law.
+(See Nolo's article Unemployment Benefits: How Much Will You Get -- and For How Long?)

 If your unemployment claim is denied, you may appeal the decision by requesting a hearing, in writing, within 14 days after the date the Determination Notice was mailed to you.
 After receiving your appeal request, the TWC will schedule a hearing and mail you a packet of information to help you prepare.
 Your hearing will probably be by phone.
 Following the hearing, the hearing officer will decide on your case and mail the decision to you.